 Facelift term derived from Ancient Greek roughly translates as “surgical removal of wrinkles”.
 Facelift surgery is usually performed in order to provide patients with a rejuvenated facial appearance.
 It’s one of the many ways we can “trick” the natural aging process and maintain our youthfulness.
 Rhytidectomy surgery is quite popular in all corners of the world, so there are plenty of facelift surgery centers available for patients offering both excellent quality and budget-friendly cost

-For this article, we have gathered 7 important and interesting information about this popular and rejuvenating procedure.
+For this article, we have gathered 7 important and interesting pieces of information about this popular and rejuvenating procedure.

 As with breast lift surgery, facelift surgery has no functional indications, only cosmetic ones.
 The principles of cosmetic surgery are fully focused on enhancing an individual's appearance.
 Different from functional correction targeted plastic surgery procedures, improving aesthetic appeal, symmetry, and proportion are the key goals of all cosmetic surgeries.
 The facelift is a part of facial rejuvenation surgeries in the field of cosmetic surgery with other procedures such as eyelid lift, neck lift, and brow lift.

 Looking older than you “feel” can lead to depression, lower self-esteem, and other problems related to the “self”.
 In today’s day and age, your facial appearance can hold you back from social activities as well, so it’s definitely worthwhile to ask questions and seek answers.

 The first rhytidectomy surgery was performed in Berlin in 1901 by German surgeon Eugen Hollander for an elderly female Polish aristocrat who asked him to “lift her cheeks and the corners of her mouth.”